keith-ratcliffe/cloud-basher/README.md

 What does this thing do?

-      Automates the steps that I'd otherwise have to perform manually to install/configure/teardown services, using a consistent/repeatable
+      Automates the steps that I'd otherwise have to perform manually to install/configure/teardown services, using a consistent & repeatable process.
-      & extensible process.
       That is all

 What the heck is it?

-      It's just a couple of bash scripts that provide a pluggable framework for doing whatever you want, with whichever bash-compatible services you're working with
+      It's just a couple of scripts that provide a pluggable framework for doing whatever you want with any application that can be bootstrapped via bash

       You can pick/choose which service plugins you want activated, modify existing plugins, or create new plugins without much hassle